mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 I've heard other founders say they struggled with a loss of identify after they sold their business.
 Others say it feels like they've given up their baby.

-I didn't feel any change in identity, and I think it's because I always ran TinyPilot like an unambitious small business rather than a startup that was going to change the world.
-I'm proud of TinyPilot and put a lot of care into the company, but it was never a blood, sweat, and tears kind of business.
+I didn't feel a change in identity or a sense of deep loss.
+I think it's because I always ran TinyPilot like a modest small business rather than a startup that was going to change the world.
+I'm proud of TinyPilot and put a lot of care into the company, but it was never a blood, sweat, and tears thing for me.

 ## Timeline